1895-Tivoli-upscaled

 National City, CA 91950

-El Indio San Diego (1940-) El Indio, is a traditional Sonora-style Mexican food restaurant, opened in August 1940 on the corner of India and Grape Street as a tortilla factory by Ralph Pesqueira Sr. During World War II, so the story goes, aircraft workers from the nearby Consolidated Vultee war plant requested he sell food in addition to tortillas.
+El Indio San Diego (1940-) El Indio, is a traditional Sonora-style Mexican food restaurant, opened in August 1940 on the corner of India and Grape Street as a tortilla factory by Ralph Pesqueira Sr. With the closing of Las Cuatro Milpas, El Indio is now considered to be the oldest Mexican Restaurant open in San Diego.

 Thus, the taquito (‘little taco’ aka the rolled taco) was born.
 Cielito Lindo on Olvera Street in Los Angeles claims the invention in the 1930s.
 He moved El Indio to its present location in 1947, and built his own tortilla manufacturing machine from scratch.
 Go for the taquitos, stay for the chips.